Adventure to Awaken

 Fish River Canyon

 This is the second largest canyon in the world after the Grand Canyon in Arizona, USA.
 If you have more time, and you come in the right season, you can hike the canyon.
+(Out of season there is too much risk for flash flooding.)

 Quiver Tree Forest and Giant's Playground